 We performed a comparison between IBM BPM and Microsoft .NET Framework based on real PeerSpot user reviews.

-Find out in this report how the two Application Infrastructure solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The initial setup is straightforward and easy.
-I would give it a nine out of ten."
+Find out in this report how the two Application Infrastructure solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The process creation."

 "IBM BPM should become cloud-native.
 It should also add a cloud deployment feature."